ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 $ ballerina run sample.bal
 ```

-You can use the following commands to build and run any public function in a Ballerina file:
+You can use the following commands to run any public function in a Ballerina file:
 ```bash
 # Run public function `add` from any location
 $ ballerina run /local/ballerina/src/sample.bal:add